privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 All communication between services running in [Trusted Execution Environment][29] is over TLS / SSL and the request and response is end-to-end encrypted using bidirectional [Hybrid Public Key Encryption][48](HPKE).

-The TLS / SSL session terminates at the load balancer in-front of a service, therefore the data over the wire from the load balancer to service needs to be protected; hence the request-response is end-to-end encrypted using bidirectional HPKE.
+The TLS / SSL session terminates at the load balancer or the first hop in-front of a service, therefore the data over the wire from the load balancer to service needs to be protected; hence the request-response is end-to-end encrypted using bidirectional HPKE.

 _For client metadata forwarded in the requests, refer [here][90]._